kubemod/kubemod/README.md

 When this expression is evaluated against a `Deployment` resource definition whose specification includes three containers, the result of this `select` expression will be a list of the names of those three containers.

+If `select` yields a single boolean value, that value is considered to be the result of the match regardless of the values of `matchValue`, `matchValues` and `matchRegex`.

-For the purpose of performing matches, KubeMod converts the result of every `select` expression to a list of strings, regardless of what the original type of the target field is.
+For any other case, KubeMod converts the result of the `select` expression to a list of strings, regardless of what the original type of the target field is.

 Here's another example: